 If you’re learning to drive you should be familiar with the Highway Code – it plays a large role in the process of getting on the road, and you’ll find it very hard to pass your theory and practical tests without regularly consulting it.

 Once you’ve got your licence, you must still keep your Highway Code knowledge up to date.
 Every road user has a responsibility to know the rules, and frequent revision is strongly recommended.

 What's in the Highway Code?

-The Highway Code book is full of useful road-related advice for everyone in the UK, as well as the legal requirements and prohibited actions on Britain's highways.
+The Highway Code book is full of useful road-related advice, as well as the legal requirements and prohibited actions on Britain's highways.
 Here's a simple summary of the contents:

 - Rules for pedestrians

 - Rules for users of powered wheelchairs and powered mobility scooters

 - Rules for car, van and lorry drivers